IkeaStock/analytics/README.md

 # analytics
 The analytics engine for IKEA Stock.
+(This is no longer used, it's features were implemented into the API)